-This classic quiche recipe is the perfect vehicle for using up leftover roasted vegetables.
+This classic vegetarian quiche is the perfect vehicle for using up roasted vegetables.
+While the recipe includes instructions for roasting, you can use last night's leftovers instead.
 The vibrant colors and flavors of this delicious quiche are sure to become a family favorite.

 - For the Vegetables:

 - 1.1 pounds/500 grams butternut squash (peeled and cubed)

 - 1 red onion (quartered)

 - 1 red capsicum (bell pepper; deseeded and thickly sliced)

 - 1 bunch asparagus (cut into segments, woody ends discarded)

 - 10 cherry tomatoes (halved)

 - Salt and pepper (to taste)